ambiren/FishingMode/README.md

 To configure the keybinds to toggle fishing mode, open the game options and go to Options🡒Game🡒Keybindings and look for the Fishing Mode section.

+### Adjusting the Overlay

+The overlay can be moved around and resized by Shift+Right-clicking on the minimap icon.
+When in this Fishing Mode Edit Mode, you can click on and drag the overlay around.
+Resizing is performed via the scale slider.
+To save the changes click Okay.
+If you wish to undo the changes you just made, click Cancel.

 ### Fishing Mode Settings

 All other options for fishing mode are found under Options🡒AddOns🡒Fishing Mode.